gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 # Why use git?

-[Git is][git]

-> _a free and open source distributed version control and source code management system designed to handle everything from small to very large projects with speed and efficiency._
+[Git is][git] a tool to manage and record changes to files, and it works just as well for a single person on their own personal computer as it does for hundreds of contributors collaborating together on a single project.
+Technically speaking, git is a (free and open source) _distributed version control and source code management software_.

 But why use git?
 Most introductory git tutorials start by assuming that the reader is familiar with version control systems, has tried a few of them, and is now considering whether or not git is the tool they'll want to use.
 Usually what they're really talking about is reasons for using a [Distributed Version Control System][dvcs] verse a [Centralized Version Control System][cvs].
 And then they talk about [git][git] [vs.][gvhg] [Mercurial][hg], another DVCS.